-Note 1: These parameters are not production tested but are guaranteed by design, characterization and correlation with statistical process control.

-- Note 2: Current sourced by a pin is reported with a negative sign. - Note 3: Thermal resistance characterized on PI2121-EVAL1 evaluation board with 0 LFM airflow. - Note 4: Refer to the Auxiliary Power Supply section in the Application Information for details on the VC requirement to fully enhance the internal MOSFET.
+- Note 1: These parameters are not production tested but are guaranteed by design, characterization and correlation with statistical process control. - Note 2: Current sourced by a pin is reported with a negative sign. - Note 3: Thermal resistance of PI2123 characterized on PI2121-EVAL1 evaluation board with 0 LFM airflow (PI2121-EVAL1 evaluation board is compatible with the PI2123). - Note 4: Refer to the Auxiliary Power Supply section in the Application Information for details on the VC requirement to fully enhance the internal MOSFET.